-Note: where there is insufficient evidence to award a mark, a zero mark must be given Band 1 descriptor Band 2 descriptor Band 3 descriptor Total marks per sub assessment theme Total marks for assessment theme Indicative content: Planning: • technical documentation relevant to the system gathered, prepared and analysed, including manufacturer's specifications, operation manuals, maintenance schedule and records, and mechanical representations (schematics, drawings, diagrams) to plan and prepare for maintenance activities • detailed method statement of how the task will be carried out in a logical manner with justifications and reasoning to support methods given using correct technical terminology • list of the appropriate requirements and resources for the system provided, including tools and equipment, materials, components and consumables, wastage and disposal requirements, time needed to carry out the activity, fault diagnosis methods to be used and any access requirements • components - oil drain plug, oil seals, nuts, washers, woodruff keys o materials and cons umables - lubricants, connectors ar nd fasteners, PPE.
-Preparation: appropriate materials, components and resources selected and prepared for the system, type and scope of the tasks, serviceabil and working condition to complete the tasks in a timely manner preparatory checks completed for tools and equipment (including calibration), isolation requirements, work area, sensory, specifications, test dates (PAT test, calibration, electrical safety) work area prepared logically in accordance with SOPs, with list of resources and requirements, calibrated tools and equipment or hand, manufacturer's specifications and workplace requirements. , sensory, Marks per band 1.3 4-6 7-9 9 18 Planning Limited analysis of some technical documentation relevant to the system, covering some factors appropriate to the brief in limited detail.
+Note: where there is insufficient evidence to award a mark, a zero mark must be given Band 1 descriptor Band 2 descriptor Band 3 descriptor Total marks per sub assessment theme Total marks for assessment theme Indicative content: Planning: technical documentation relevant to the system gathered, prepared and analysed, including manufacturer's specifications, or manuals, maintenance schedule and records, and mechanical representations (schematics, drawings, diagrams) to plan and for maintenance activities detailed method statement of how the task will be carried out in a logical manner with justifications and reasoning to support in given using correct technical terminology list of the appropriate requirements and resources for the system provided, including tools and equipment, materials, com and consumables, wastage and disposal requirements, time needed to carry out the activity, fault diagnosis methods to be used any access requirements components-oil drain plug, oil seals, nuts, washers, woodruff keys tools and equipment-appropriate machine equipment, spanners.
+Allen keys, screwdrivers, dead blow mallet, taps a materials and consumables - lubricants, connectors and fasteners, PPE.
+Preparation: • appropriate materials, components and resources selected and prepared for the system, type and scope of the tasks, serviceability omplete the tasks in a timely manner ia scope or are tuono, our riodubility preparatory checks completed for tools and equipment (including calibration), isolation requirements, work area, sensory, specifications, test dates (PAT test, calibration, electrical safety) ly in accordance with SOPs, with lis ifications and workplace requirement nts. calibrated tools and equipment on Marks per band 1-3 4-6 7-9 9 18 Planning Limited analysis of some technical documentation relevant to the system, covering some factors appropriate to the brief in limited detail.
 Analysis of most technical documentation relevant to the system, covering most factors appropriate to the brief in some detail.
 Thorough analysis of all technical documentation relevant to the system, covering all factors appropriate to the brief in comprehensive detail.
 Method statement shows some consideration of scope, processes, tools and equipment, but may not be in a logical sequence or difficult to follow, using some relevant technical terminology but not always accurately.
 Method statement shows clear consideration of scope, processes, tools and equipment, which is mostly in a logical order and can be followed, using some relevant technical terminology accurately.
 Method statement shows full consideration of scope, processes, tools and equipment, which is fully logical and can be easily followed by a third party, using relevant and accurate technical terminology throughout.
 Limited list of resources and requirements, including relevant technical documentation, with limited justifications.
 Most resources and requirements are listed, including technical documentation, with some justifications for most, or full justifications for some.
 Comprehensive list of all resources and requirements, including technical documentation, with full justifications for all.